 • Turn up the heat to thaw out any other frozen pipes and prevent further damage

-• Put a piece of rubber and wood over the leak then clamp in place to keep pressure on the pipe and prevent it from collapsing
+• Patch the leak temporarily by putting a piece of rubber and wood over the leak then clamp in place to keep pressure on the pipe and prevent it from collapsing

 By following these steps, you can prevent the burst pipe from getting any worse before the pipe is repaired.